XuanVuNguyen/smi2smi/README.md

 ```
 if Transformer.

-Checkpoints during training are saved in the [model_checkpoints](./model_checkpoints) directory, along with the config of the models
+Checkpoints during training are saved in the [model_checkpoints](./model_checkpoints) directory, along with the config of the models.

 ## Inferring
 RNN and Transformer share a same [infer_script.py](./infer_script.py) file.
 Open the file and tune the hyper-parameters to your preference, save and run: